Air Blast Equipment

 Cellular Blast Cabinets conserve floor space and fit into your cellular machining process while providing the highest quality finish for your parts.

-Pressure Blast Cabinets
+Pressure Blast Equipment

 Pressure Cabinets hold the media in a pressurized vessel and meter the media into a flow of compressed air.
 The media is processed in a single, heavy-gauge hose where the blast particles are accelerated throughout its length.